Barnwell: The NFL's 50 most intriguing people, and why each matters

 16. Patrick Mahomes, QB, Chiefs

 When the Chiefs traded up to grab the top guy on their draft board in 2017, they sealed Alex Smith's fate.
 What happened next could not -- and did not -- alter the plan.
 Smith produced the best season of his career and led the league in passer rating.
-The Chiefs fired the general manager who drafted Smith and lost much of their offensive brainpower when Matt Nagy left for the Bears.
+The Chiefs fired the general manager who drafted Mahomes and lost much of their offensive brainpower when Matt Nagy left for the Bears.
 No matter.
 The Chiefs drafted Mahomes in 2017 to start in Week 1 of 2018.
 We're about to get there.

 Organizations don't do this very often, in part because it's difficult to be spoiled for choice with quarterbacks.
 Teams peck and claw and stay up at night dreaming about getting someone like Smith, who virtually never throws his team out of a game and gets them back into it more often than the public thinks.
 Imagine a team like the Browns or the Jets being frustrated by a quarterback whose purported ceiling is 10 wins and a playoff loss.
 It's football privilege to shoot for a better quarterback than Smith, even given Smith's age (34) and cap number.